WakiMak/trentent.github.io-forked/_posts/2017-03-08-citrix-workspace-environment-manager-second-impressions.md

 <img class="aligncenter size-full wp-image-2052" src="http://theorypc.ca/wp-content/uploads/2017/03/wem12.png" alt="" width="478" height="550" srcset="http://theorypc.ca/wp-content/uploads/2017/03/wem12.png 478w, http://theorypc.ca/wp-content/uploads/2017/03/wem12-261x300.png 261w" sizes="(max-width: 478px) 100vw, 478px" />

-The Active Directory filter conditions are only evaluated against the user and not the machine.Â However, there is an option for â€˜ComputerName Matchâ€™:
+The Active Directory filter conditions are only evaluated against the user and not the machine.Â However, there is an option for 'ComputerName Match':

 <img class="aligncenter size-full wp-image-2053" src="http://theorypc.ca/wp-content/uploads/2017/03/wem13.png" alt="" width="312" height="159" srcset="http://theorypc.ca/wp-content/uploads/2017/03/wem13.png 312w, http://theorypc.ca/wp-content/uploads/2017/03/wem13-300x153.png 300w" sizes="(max-width: 312px) 100vw, 312px" />

-Our server naming convention is CTX (for Citrix) APP or silo name (eg, EPIC) ### (3 digit numerical designation) and the letter â€œTâ€ at the end for a test server or no letter for a production server.Â So our naming scheme would look like so:
+Our server naming convention is CTX (for Citrix) APP or silo name (eg, EPIC) ### (3 digit numerical designation) and the letter "T" at the end for a test server or no letter for a production server.Â So our naming scheme would look like so:

 CTXAPP301 - for a prod server
 CTXAPP301T - for a test server

-The guide for WEM does specify you can use a wild card â€œ*â€ to allow arbitrary matches.Â So I tested it and found it has limitations.
+The guide for WEM does specify you can use a wild card "*" to allow arbitrary matches.Â So I tested it and found it has limitations.

-The wild card appears to only be valid if itâ€™s at the beginning or end of the name.Â For instance, setting the match string to:
+The wild card appears to only be valid if it's at the beginning or end of the name.Â For instance, setting the match string to:

 CTXAPP3*

-Will match both the test and prod servers.Â However, setting CTXAPP3*T and the wildcard is â€˜droppedâ€™ from the search (according to the WEM logs).Â So the search result is actually CTXAPP3T.Â Which is utterly useless.Â So a proper naming scheme is very important.Â Unfortunately, this will not work for us unless we manually specify all of our computer names.Â For example, we would have to do the following for this to work:
+Will match both the test and prod servers.Â However, setting CTXAPP3*T and the wildcard is 'dropped' from the search (according to the WEM logs).Â So the search result is actually CTXAPP3T.Â Which is utterly useless.Â So a proper naming scheme is very important.Â Unfortunately, this will not work for us unless we manually specify all of our computer names.Â For example, we would have to do the following for this to work:

 CTXAPP301T, CTXAPP302T, CTXAPP303T, etc.